AKASHAorg/blog.akasha.world/_posts/2016-06-03-thoughts-from-the-machine-room.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dd-ajiMl4HY" frameborder="0" allowfullscreen></iframe>

-The side effect of ETH price increase is negligible when talking about basic things such as sending ETH from one account to another since the equivalent in USD would be around ~$0.007 at the current prices for ~21K gas to cover the transaction.
+The side effect of ETH price increase is negligible when talking about basic things such as sending ETH from one account to another since the equivalent in USD would be around ~$0.007, at the current prices, for ~21K gas to cover the transaction.

 The problem becomes more visible when we look at how this affects decentralized applications and organizations.
 If we take “the DAO” as an example, something as simple as transferring DAO tokens from one address to another or casting a vote can reach fees between $0.05 - $0.1 to cover the computation gas.